The first record I ever became obsessed with was the Beatles’ Let It Be.

 But is life as it appears in a fly so very different from life as it appears in a human? —Sharon Salzberg

 Was I a hypocrite for rescuing the bug?
 It was a Wednesday, not that that mattered.
 I was halfway through a six-week retreat and, aside from laundry days, each silent day seemed more or less like the others.

 During the morning walking period, I shared the basement with two other yogis.
 One was a heavyset guy who reminded me of an old boyfriend and the other was a slim guy with a moustache who looked like young Adolf Hitler.

-I usually like walking meditation, and though I was trying to practice earnestly, I wasn’t connecting with my steps and my mind was distracted, trying to remember the lyrics to “Muskrat Love.”
+I usually like walking meditation, and though I was trying to practice earnestly, I wasn’t connecting with my steps.
+My distracted mind was trying to remember all the lyrics to “Muskrat Love,” the wonderfully sappy Captain & Tennille song from 1976.
 Suddenly, as my left foot was in midair, a blur of movement startled me.
-A bug scuttled past as I stepped awkwardly to avoid it.
+A bug scuttled past as my foot fell awkwardly to avoid it.
 Continue reading What to Let Live: A Meditator’s Guide to Insects

 Meditation always seems like a good thing to do, except when you’re actually doing it.
 Then it can seem like a boring, uncomfortable, complete waste of time when there are clearly more important things to do, buy, watch, eat and read.

-While “meditating” today, I constructed a list of time-tested ways to avoid actually meditating.
+While “meditating” today, I put together a list of time-tested ways to avoid actually meditating.

 My story is like most others.
 I started to meditate because I was in pain.
 I was 29 years old and in a relationship that kept me constantly off-balance and unsure of myself.
 It was a cold New England January.
 I was depressed, though I didn’t know much about depression at the time and didn’t recognize my own condition.
 My depression was energetic, rather than lethargic.
 I felt like I had coffee running through my veins, keeping me awake all hours of the night with only black thoughts for company.